marcoverl/CVUserGuide/source/ElasticCluster.rst

 Where:

 -  **<FLAVOR_VMS>** is the name of the flavor to be used for the slave nodes.
-Flavors have been discussed in ?.
+Flavors have been discussed in :ref:`Flavors<Flavors>`.
 Available flavors are listed in the dashboard when you try to launch a VM.

 -  **<MAX_VMS>** is the maximum number of slave nodes that can be